zilliztech/zdoc/reference/api/python/python/ORM/ORM-Collection/ORM-Collection.md

     The number of shards to create along with the creation of this collection.

-    The value defaults to **2**, indicating that two shards are to be created along with this collection.
+    The value defaults to **1**, indicating that one shard is to be created along with this collection.

     <Admonition type="info" icon="📘" title="What is sharding?">